Gospel: Mark 6:1-6

 Popular Translation

 1 Jesus left the Sea of Galilee and went home to Nazareth with his followers.
-2 On the Sabbath, Jesus began to teach in synagogue there.
+2 On the Sabbath, Jesus began to teach in the synagogue there.
 The people who heard him teach were overwhelmed.
 "Where did this man get these teachings?
 What kind of wisdom has been given to him?
-Others have talked about such amazing thing he has done!
+Others have talked about such amazing things he has done!
 3 But, isn't this the wood worker, the son of Mary?
 Aren't James, Joses, Judas, and Simon his brothers?
 Don't his sisters live with us?"
 Clearly, they did not like what Jesus had become.

 4 "God's spokesperson has honor, except at home with his own family and relatives!"
 Jesus shot back.